How to Make Beautiful Winter Mantel Decor

-We are going to go through the step-by-step process I use to get a thick, lush look on my mantel with an extra cozy glow for the long winter evenings.
+We are going to go through the step-by-step process I use to get a thick, lush look with winter mantel decor on my white mantel with a soft glow and neutral color scheme for the long winter evenings.

-Maybe you want to get started a little early on your Christmas decor but aren’t ready to hang the stockings quite yet?
-Or, how do you feel when all the Christmas decor comes down?
+How do you feel during this time of year when all the Christmas decor comes down?
 Do you fall into the “I miss it so much and don’t want to take it down” group or are you in the “thank goodness the clutter is gone” camp?
+Or, you can even save these decor ideas for next Christmas season when you maybe want to get started a little early on your Christmas decorations but aren’t ready to hang the stockings quite yet?

-Either way, having a decorated mantel that can take you through the Christmas season and into winter too is always a good thing!
-At the same time, you can hang the stockings for Christmas and remove them afterward.
-Then, enjoy the magical winter look for longer than only the days of Christmas.
+Either way, having a winter mantel display with a cozy feel that can take you through the holiday season and into winter too is always a great idea!
+At the same time, you can hang the Christmas stockings for the holidays and remove them afterward.
+Then, enjoy the magical winter look of your cozy winter mantel decor for longer than only the days of Christmas.

-No matter what, it’s always fun to start the season or year with fresh style in your home!
-It’s even better when you can create a beautiful base for your decor that can stay put as the holidays come and go throughout the season!
+No matter what, it’s always fun to start the season or year with fresh style and winter decoration in your home!
+It’s even better when you can create a beautiful base for your winter mantel decor that can stay put as the holidays come and go throughout the season!
 That is what we are going to work on today!

 What can I put on my mantle after Christmas?

 Winter greenery is always the key for keeping the cozy and full feeling around our home.
-Adding layers of greenery creates a base that you can use before, during, and after the Christmas holiday.
-It will give you a beautiful look that allows for simple adjustments as you move through the winter.
+Adding layers of faux greenery creates a base that you can use before, during, and after the Christmas holiday without any extra cost.
+Faux greens with your winter mantel decor will give you a beautiful look that allows for simple adjustments as you move through the winter.

 After taking down all the Christmas decor and giving a good deep cleaning, I like to pick a focal point in each room to decorate.
-That really helps me define the cozy winter look I want for the rest of the room.
+Choosing a focal point really helps me define the cozy winter vibe I want for the rest of the room.

-Often, the mantel and gallery wall behind our family room sofa is my inspiration wall for our entire living space.
-Since our home is pretty open, I love for the living rooms, kitchen, and dining areas to all flow together.
+Often, the mantel and gallery wall over the top of the mantel is my inspiration wall for our entire living space.
+Since our home is pretty open, I love for the simple winter decor ideas in the living rooms, kitchen, and dining areas to all flow together.

 Often, a fireplace or mantel is a special feature in a room.
 As a result, how you decorate it can set the tone for your entire home!